zulip/zulip/docs/testing/manual-testing.md

     - narrow to a group PM
 - Click on the Zulip logo
     - narrow to a topic
-    - click on the Zulip logo (and verify you're in the All messages view)
+    - click on the Zulip logo (and verify you're in the Recent topics view)

 ### Messagebox ###